Should I Switch Medicare Supplement (Medigap) Insurance Policies?

 - You need more coverage now than when you first enrolled in your plan.

-When is the best time to switch Medigap policies?
+When is the best time to switch Medigap insurance policies?

 In a few limited situations, you may be able to enroll in a Medigap plan with guaranteed issue.
 For example: